Aliases for PROX1 Gene

 GeneCards Summary for PROX1 Gene

 PROX1 (Prospero Homeobox 1) is a Protein Coding gene.
 Diseases associated with PROX1 include Angiokeratoma Of Fordyce and Acquired Hemangioma.
-Among its related pathways are Angiogenesis (CST) and Circadian rythm related genes.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
+Among its related pathways are Circadian rythm related genes and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription regulatory region DNA binding.
 An important paralog of this gene is PROX2.

 UniProtKB/Swiss-Prot for PROX1 Gene